telerik/fiddler-everywhere-docs/knowledge-base/how-to-install-fiddler-root-certificate-on-windows.md

 ## Solution

-It is recommended that you install the Fiddler Everywhere root certificate on Windows automatically.
+You should install the Fiddler Everywhere root certificate on Windows automatically.
 For the step-by-step guide, refer to the [First Steps with Fiddler Everywhere on Windows article]({%slug first_steps_windows%}#start-system-capturing).

 If the automatic installation and enabling of the trust certificate do not work, you can manually install the trust certificate:

 1. Make sure you already have `FiddlerRootCertificate.crt` file on your machine.
-To export the certificate from Fiddler Everywhere, use the [Export Root Certificate]({%slug decrypt-https-traffic%}#export-root-certificate) option.
+To export the certificate from Fiddler Everywhere, use the [Export root certificate]({%slug decrypt-https-traffic%}) option.

 1. Go to the __Desktop__ and double-click the `FiddlerRootCertificate.crt` file.